 Graduates holding a degree in business communications should be able to find employment in a number of business areas.
 The most common job for graduates in the field is in public and media relations.
 Public relations officers and managers are responsible for keeping a favorable public image for an employer or client by writing press releases, planning and directing public affairs campaigns, and may even have direct contact with the public in order to elevate public image.
 It should be noted that public relations managers typically work in high stress environments, and many times are called upon to work long hours or even work on-call.

-According the U.S. Bureau of Labor Statistics (BLS), the median annual income for media and public relations was $57,550 in 2010.
+According the U.S. Bureau of Labor Statistics (BLS), the median annual income for media and public relations is $57,550.
 Keep in mind, though, that salaries can vary greatly based on the location of the job, the current economy, and amount of experience the applicant possesses.